OWASP/www-policy/operational/mailing-list.md

 - Who can manage members: Group Managers
 - Who can modify roles: Group Managers

-The community is invited to report deviations from the Mailing Lists defaults to Mail List Adminstrators.
+The community is invited to report deviations from the Mailing Lists defaults to Mail List Administrators.

 ## Privacy